Do you want to know how to create a WordPress job application form?

-Step 5: Configure Your Job Application Form’s Notifications
+Step 5: Customize Your Job Application Form’s Notifications

-Notifications are a great way to send an email whenever an application is submitted on your website.
+Email notifications are a great way to send an email whenever an application is submitted on your WordPress website.

 In fact, unless you disable this feature, whenever someone submits a job application form on your site, you’ll get a notification about it.

-If you use smart tags, you can also send a notification to the user when they apply for a position, letting them know you received their application and will be in contact shortly.
+If you use smart tags, you can also send a notification to the user when they apply online for one of your job openings, letting them know you received their application and will be in contact shortly.
 This assures people their application has gone through properly.

 For help with this step, check out our documentation on how to set up form notifications in WordPress.

-WPForms has three confirmation types to choose from:
+WPForms has 3 confirmation types to choose from:

-- Message.
-This is the default confirmation type in WPForms.
+- Message — This is the default confirmation type in WPForms.
 When a site visitor submits a job application form, a simple message confirmation will appear letting them know their application was processed.
-Look here for some great success messages to help boost user happiness.
+Check out some great success messages to help boost user happiness.

 Let’s see how to set up a simple form confirmation in WPForms so you can customize the message site visitors will see when they apply for a position you are hiring for.